d2911/CarND-Path-Planning-Project/README.md

 # CarND-Path-Planning-Project
 Self-Driving Car Engineer Nanodegree Program

+## Reflection

+Using Sensor Fusion data, Frenet Co-ordiante, Prediction, Behaviour Planning and trajectory generation to help Car in simulator to self drive on it own with a speed limit of 50mph and is able to switch lane when it is required and safe to do it.

+### Prediction

+Position, velocity and various information of vehcile around our car is available in sensor fusion data.
+With this data in each lane future position and velocity of each car in close proximity (less than 30m) are determined.
+Cost is assignes to each lane based on how close each vehicle to our vehcile in future point (closer the other vehicle higher the cost in that lane).

+Deceleration and acceleration of our car is determined here.
+Based on the distance between our veicle to one in the front, if it is 30m vehicle speed is reduced slowly but it is too close (15m) vehicle speed is reduced very fast.
+Once the distance increases velocity is increased slowly if the current vehicle speed is greater than 20mph and velocity is increased very fast if the current velocity is less than 20mph.
+This takes care of collison avoidance, additionally spped linit of 50mph is considered here.
+More score of improvement is there.

+In each lane, velocity of first vehicle in front of our car is determined to find the fastest lane.

+### Behaviour Planning

+Finite state machine is used to implement Behaviour planning, possible states are as per below enum, READY, Keep Lane, Prepare Lane Change Right, Prepare Lane change Left, Lane Change Left and Lane Change Right.

+`enum FSMState{READY=1, KEEPLANE, PLCR, PLCL, LCR, LCL};`

+In the state machine, cost based on distance between vehcile and velocity of vehicle in each lane determined in prediction step are used to make state transition.
+Left lane, center lane and right lane are considered as 0, 1 and 2 respectively in the algorithm.

+__State READY:__
+   This is the default state when program starts.
+   __Transition__
+      1. KEEPLANE : every time READY state is reached, state transition to KEEPLANE is triggered.

+__State KEEPLANE:__
+   When vehicle is close enough to vehcile in front, this state will look for efficient lane change.
+   __Transition__
+      1. PLCR: When curent lane of our car is left or center and risk in right lane [cost of lane determined in previous step] is less than a threshold.
+      2. PLCL: When curent lane of our car is right or center and risk in left lane [cost of lane determined in previous step] is less than a threshold.
+      Note: when car is in center lane right turn or left turn happens based on where cost is less.

+__State PLCR:__
+   This is intermediate state before lane change to right.
+Before initiating lane change velocity of vehicle in each lane, determined in prediction, is used to check the fastest lane.
+If current lane is fastest lane change is aborthed and our car will continue in the current lane.
+   __Transition__
+      1. KEEPLANE : When traffic in current lane is faster than right lane.
+      2. LCR: When traffic in right lane is faster than current lane and velocity of car is atlease 30mph.

+__State PLCL:__
+   This is intermediate state before lane change to left.
+Before initiating lane change velocity of vehicle in each lane, determined in prediction, is used to check the fastest lane.
+If current lane is fastest lane change is aborthed and our car will continue in the current lane.
+   __Transition__
+      1. KEEPLANE : When traffic in current lane is faster than left lane.
+      2. LCR: When traffic in left lane is faster than current lane and velocity of car is atlease 30mph.

+__State LCR:__
+   Right lane change is triggered and stays in this state for 10 count.
+   __Transition__
+      1. KEEPLANE : After 10 count in this state, state change is triggered.

+__State LCL:__
+   Left lane change is triggered and stays in this state for 10 count.
+   __Transition__
+      1. KEEPLANE : After 10 count in this state, state change is triggered.

+### Trajactory Generation

+spline library is used to generate smooth trajectory for lane changes.
+Refer tips section for more details on spline.
+Five points are constructed, last two points from previous path and three more points are determined from future ta gap of 30m, 60m and 90m.
+Using these five points spline is constructed, using spline and 50 points in x direction are used to determine points in x,y co-ordinate.

+### Test Run on Simulator

 ### Simulator.
 You can download the Term3 Simulator which contains the Path Planning Project from the [releases tab (https://github.com/udacity/self-driving-car-sim/releases/tag/T3_v1.2).